Praga R1: 2018

 The Praga R1T was entered for the 2018 Dutch GT & Prototype Challenge in CN class, being run by VR Motorsport, with drivers Tim Gray & Alain Berg. strong results saw the Praga win the CN class.
 The highlight of the year being an outright win against the more powerful LMP3 cars in a DTM support race at Zandvoort.

 2019

 The Praga R1T was entered for the 2019 Britcar Endurance Championship, being run by VR Motorsport, with drivers Tim Gray, Grant Williams and Alastair Boulton at the wheel in various parts of the season.
 It had been a strong contender in the championship but in the second half of the season, the car experienced problems and dropped to sixth before having a good race in the final round of the championship at Brands Hatch.
 After swapping the provisional pole position spot with the Brabham BT62, it ended up third on the grid.
 In the first race, fuse problems, accompanied by a door issue put the car down the field in 11th at the end of the race.
 In the second race, the car was a lot more reliable, ending the race in 2nd place.
 The team ended the season 4th overall but 1st in class.

+Using the "R1T-F" variant of the Praga R1, Fellner Motorsport finished 3rd overall in the 2019 edition of the Thunderhill 25 Hours with drivers Danny Van Dongen, Tim Barber, Jesse Gröse, Steven Ferrario, and Paul Blikman.